 In this post I explain how I use the Hydreon RG-15 in tipping bucket mode.
-This involves the J1 connector and listening for “tips”.
-The RG-15 also has a J2 connector which allows for serial communication between the device and the microcontroller – in my case the Wemos D1 Mini.
-The documentation explains what commands…
+There I use the J1 connector and listen for virtual “tips”, analog signals that indicate a certain amount of rain has been detected.
+The RG-15 also has a J2 connector which allows for digital communication via a serial connection between…

 Tag: wemos d1 mini